gordielachance/wp-soundsystem/readme.txt

 NB : unlike playlists and albums, the Live Playlists tracklist entries are not stored as Track posts but as a post meta, to avoid creating too much posts over and over.

 = Donate! =
-It truly took me a LOT of time to code this plugin.
+It truly took me a LOT of time to code this plugin, and I decided to release it for free - without any "Premium" plans.
-If it saved you the time to backup manually a few hundred (or more!) pins, please consider converting this time into [a donation](http://bit.ly/gbreant).
+If you like it, please consider [making a donation](http://bit.ly/gbreant).
 This would be very appreciated — Thanks !

 = Dependencies =